Where did the Spanish Originate?

 Current Status

-Spanish is part of the Roman language family just like Portuguese, French and Italian.
-The Spanish we know and speak today have origin from the Castilian dialects which arose in Cantabria (North-Central Spain) in the early 9th century.
-The Iberian Peninsula is modern-day Spain, Castilian has become the official language of all of Spain.
+Spanish is part of the Roman language family, just like Portuguese, French and Italian.
+The Spanish we know and speak today originates from the Castilian dialects, which arose in Cantabria (North-Central Spain) in the early 9th century.
+The Iberian Peninsula is modern-day Spain; Castilian has become the official language of all of Spain.
 The first thought of anyone hearing Spanish is a language people speak in Spain.
 But there is much more to this lingo, and it has speakers in several other countries.

 Grammar and Vocabulary

-The Spanish language has gained influence many of its rules and grammar syntax from Latin.
+The Spanish language has gained influence on many of its rules and grammar syntax from Latin.
 As well as having Latin influences, Spanish has derived some influences from the Greek, Arabic, and other native cultures of America.
-This is the reason that around 75% of words of Spanish have Latin roots.
+This is the reason that around 75% of words in Spanish have Latin roots.
 Most scholars agree that modern Spanish was established in a standard written form in the 13th century in the Kingdom of Castile in Spain.
-Today, the Spanish dialect is the most widely spoken in Spain with several other regional lingoes such as Basque and Catalan still spoken in their respective regions.
+Today, the Spanish dialect is the most widely spoken in Spain, with several other regional lingoes, such as Basque and Catalan, still spoken in their respective regions.
 Around the end of the 11th century, the Castilian dialect was formed in Northern Spain.

 Old Spanish versus Modern Spanish

 Each European country has developed its languages as a result of its population and its political independence.
-If a native Spanish speaker compares both old and modern Spanish, he/she will be able to differ them more appropriately.
-But what we see now, the language that has emerged in all its glorious color and variation.
+If a native Spanish speaker compares both old and modern Spanish, he/she will be able to differentiate them more appropriately.
+But what we see now is the language that has emerged in all its glorious color and variation.
 It has become significantly the most common lingo spoken in the global community.